markonikovic/globalBondTraining/README.md

         - price is based on affiliate price, so before giving a price to the client, it's necessary to get the affiliate price.
         - a driver needs to represent the company which dispatched him, he is not allowed to promote the affiliate company in any way.
         - the total price is: affiliate price + markup price.
-        - to book affiliate drive we need to provide company's credit card info.
+        - to book affiliate a trip we need to provide company's credit card info.
-        - send email to affiliate(drive detail, affiliate price).
+        - send email to affiliate(trip detail, affiliate price).
     2. Use *Limoanywhere*:
         - if affiliate uses `Limoanywhere`.
         - Network -> Locate Affiliates -> Country Selection